-Over the last seven years, no enterprise data center has located in states that impose sales tax burdens on data center equipment—Wisconsin is one of them.
+For nearly a decade, no enterprise data center has located in states that impose sales tax burdens on data center equipment—Wisconsin is one of them.

 An enterprise data center is typically a $750 million dollar investment, larger than smaller co-location data centers.
-It drives:
+This kind of investment can drive:

-- $500 million through the local economy during construction
+- $500 million to the local economy during construction

 Once built, each site generates